ray-x/go.nvim/README.md

-  fillstruct = 'gopls', -- can be nil (use fillstruct, slower) and gopls gofmt = 'gofumpt', --gofmt cmd, max_line_len = 120, -- max line length in goline format tag_transform = false, -- tag_transfer  check gomodifytags for details
-  test_template = '', -- g:go_nvim_tests_template  check gotests for details
+  fillstruct = 'gopls', -- can be nil (use fillstruct, slower) and gopls gofmt = 'gofumpt', --gofmt cmd, max_line_len = 120, -- max line length in goline format tag_transform = false, -- can be transform option("snakecase", "camelcase", etc) check gomodifytags for details and more options test_template = '', -- g:go_nvim_tests_template  check gotests for details
   test_template_dir = '', -- default to nil if not set; g:go_nvim_tests_template_dir  check gotests for details
   comment_placeholder = '' ,  -- comment_placeholder your cool placeholder e.g. ﳑ       